Nutro Ultra canned dog food receives the Advisor’s second-highest tier rating of 4 stars.

 The fifth item is lamb.
 Like chicken, lamb is another protein-rich meat.

-The sixth item is salmon.
+The sixth item is salmon, another quality raw item.
 Salmon is a fatty marine and freshwater fish not only high in protein but also omega 3 fatty acids, essential oils needed by every dog to sustain life.

 After lamb liver and turkey, we note the inclusion of wheat gluten.
 Gluten is the rubbery residue remaining once wheat has had most of its starchy carbohydrate washed out of it.